mph-/lcapy/doc/internals.rst

 default representation for calculated results from circuit analysis.
 There are two classes that inherit from `Superposition`:

-`Voltage` represents a superposition of voltages.
+`SuperpositionVoltage` represents a superposition of voltages.

-`Current` represents a superposition of currents.
+`SuperpositionCurrent` represents a superposition of currents.

 Container classes